Mishi Juma: Career

-Political Life
+Political life

 Mishi Juma Mboko served as the Mombasa Woman Representative from 2013 to 2017, with the aim of initiating women empowerment programmes.
 Mishi Juma Mboko is a member of the Kenyan National Assembly and the Orange Democratic Movement party and currently serves as member of Parliament (MP) for Likoni Constituency.
 She took over from Mwalim Masoud Mwahima in 2017 and was re-elected in 2022 as a member of the 13th parliament of Kenya.
+She was one of several women MPs who were the only woman elected in their county.
+The others included Mary Maingi in Kirinyaga County, Naisula Lesuuda in Samburu County and Mary Emaase in Busia County.